 How can I prepare?

-You can familiarise yourself with the most common types of psychometric tests and have a go at some practise questions when you enrol on our Job Ready Pack.
+You can familiarise yourself with the most common types of psychometric tests and have a go at some practice questions when you enrol on our Job Ready Pack.